-This study employed a descriptive research design since the study was about explaining a scenario or an event.
+This study followed a descriptive research design because the researcher used one Division in the District as a case study.
 Both qualitative and quantitative methods were used.
 The quantitative and qualitative techniques were used to collect and analyze data on the parenthood practices.